mumuki/mumuki-laboratory/README.md

 # Which languages are supported?

-Currently Mumuki supports Haskell, through [GHC](https://www.haskell.org/ghc/), Prolog, through [SWI-Prolog](http://www.swi-prolog.org/) and Ruby.
+Currently Mumuki supports Haskell, through [GHC](https://www.haskell.org/ghc/), Prolog, through [SWI-Prolog](http://www.swi-prolog.org/), Ruby and JavaScript.
 Support for more programming languages is a pending task.
 We would like to offer support in the short term for the following too:
- * JavaScript
  * Clojure
  * Smalltalk